contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 Templates from the core can be modified by extension and application.
 For your [global templates](../manage/#global-templates) from the `/templates` folder they are parent templates that you can customize.
-The parent templates (base templates) of the core, from extensions or application can be replaced by a [global-template](../manage/#global-templates) from the folder `/templates` once basically for all elements of a type or global [variant-templates](../manage/#global-variants-templates) can be provided for all made available.
+The parent templates (base templates) of the core, from extensions or the application can be replaced by a [global-template](../manage/#global-templates) from the folder `/templates` once basically for all elements of a type or global [variant-templates](../manage/#global-variants-templates) can be provided for all made available.
 A variant template can either directly be a template from the core from the core, extensions or